tlangfor/tlangfor.github.io/about.md

 permalink: /about/
 ---

-# Bio:
+# Yale Center for Research Computing:

-I am a recovering academic and Computatinoal Research Facilitator at the Yale Center for Research Computing.
+I'm a Research Computing Facilitator and recovering academic at the Yale Center for Research Computing.
-I specialize in tightly coupled parallel computing and high-throughput computing, helping our researchers better utilize our HPC systems.
-I have developed workshops on Python focusing on [parallel computing](https://github.com/ycrc/parallel_python) and data processing.
+Coming from the data-intensive field of nuclear and particle physics I have an interest in helping researchers wrangle their computing needs.

+I spent 15 years working on developing instrumentation to detect interactions from neutrons and neutrinos.
+After building these detectors I found myself needing software tools to collect, manage, simulate, and analyze large volumes of data.
+This lead me to working on a variety of HPC systems, mainly in a high-throughput mode of parallel computing.

+After getting a taste of HPC, I got pulled into the world of research support, first for my colleagues and then as a part-time member of YCRC.
+I discovered that I really enjoyed helping people learn about HPC, and in early 2022 took the leap to join YCRC full-time.

+Since becoming a full-time RCF I have taken a deep dive into tightly coupled parallel workflows and applying an experimentalist mentality to cluster benchmarking and node profiling.
+I currently help maintain YCRC's largest cluster, Grace, which hosts all our MPI-based workflows.

+# Academic experience

 When I first came to New Haven I was a member of the Yale Wright Laboratory studying the properties of neutrinos.
 I collaborated on a collection of neutrino oscillation experiments, including Daya Bay, PROSPECT, and DUNE.